DAT4/02257-1/README.md

   - [x] Make sure that it works
   - [x] Make sure output is correct
 - [ ] Visualization
+  - [ ] Make a list of list of labels and global positions for printing
   - [ ] Make text representation
   - [ ] Pick plotly or SVG